How To Detect Gender In Ultrasound

 Another significant development in prenatal care is the increasing availability and use of non-invasive prenatal testing (NIPT).
 NIPT involves analyzing fetal DNA that is circulating in the mother's blood to screen for certain chromosomal abnormalities, such as Down syndrome.
 In addition to screening for genetic conditions, NIPT can also accurately determine the baby's gender as early as 9 weeks of gestation.

 NIPT is a highly accurate method for gender determination, with accuracy rates exceeding 99%.
-However, it is important to note that NIPT is primarily a screening test for chromosomal abnormalities, and gender determination is a secondary benefit.
+That said, it is important to note that NIPT is primarily a screening test for chromosomal abnormalities, and gender determination is a secondary benefit.
 The cost of NIPT can also be a factor, as it is generally more expensive than ultrasound.

 Expert Opinions and Recommendations